 I seem to fight this argument with Traditional Catholics on a recurring basis.
 Just recently I had it on a Facebook group for Catholic Monarchists, in which I was accused of 'cognitive dissonance' for my refusal to ignore the weight of evidence, legal and canonical, against the so-called 'Jacobite Claims'.

-Here are a few posts from a debate I was in, back in 2011, on FishEaters Forum (link in the sidebar) and this is not the only such debate I've had there.
-However, this one was a bit different in that my attacker was not a Jacobite, but seemed to claim that no successor of Henry VIII could be the legitimate monarch and that the 'true' line lay with the descendants of Mary, Queen of Scots.
+Here are a few posts from a debate I was in, back in 2011, on FishEaters Forum (now sadly gone) and this is not the only such debate I've had there.
+However, this one was a bit different in that my attacker was not a Jacobite but seemed to claim that no successor of Henry VIII could be the legitimate monarch and that the 'true' line lay with the descendants of Mary, Queen of Scots.
 This point is actually quite amusing for a reason I emphasise in the exchange.

 Quote from: BMinor mass (my interlocutor or attacker), with all grammatical, typographical, and spelling errors left intact.